sdbs-uni-p/vldb-dbms-live-patching/README.md

   - Contains all scripts to analyze the (transformed) benchmark data and to create plots.
 - `plots/`
   - Contains a directory in which all plots will be stored.
+- `wfpatch-extension`/
+  - Highlights our extensions to the WfPatch user space library and other scripts.